193+ Bullet Journal Habit Tracker Ideas To Improve Your Life

 This is probably the most popular format, or at least the one everybody starts from.
 It’s really convenient when you have a lot of things to track.

 You can create it on one spread, so you’ll need to turn your journal every time you fill out your tracker.
-Or you can create a one huge habit tracker on two pages.
+Or you can create one huge habit tracker on two pages.

-Vertical Habit Tracker
+- Vertical Monthly Habit Tracker

 Another great format if you want to track quite a lot of habits but want to see how you do every day on each habit.
-That way you can estimate your day by day, not habit by habit.
+That way you can estimate your day-by-day, not habit-by-habit.

-Plus it’s very convenient to have all the habits together like that, you can see more interesting patterns that way, or at least they are easier to spot.
+It’s very convenient to have all the habits together like that, you can see more interesting patterns that way, or at least they are easier to spot.

 These are so so cute!
 Ever since I started Bullet Journaling I’ve been in love with circle tracker and dying to try it.
 They also look pretty neat even if you’re tracking several habits at the same time.